EyasuTeshome/shifttracker/soft-skills/morning-session-seeking-help-part2.md

 Asking the right questions can help you in getting the required help needed to get unstuck.
 In the lesson *"[Learn to ask great questions](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/learn-to-ask-great-questions.md),*" you learned what makes a question great and how to ask better questions.
 Here is a quick refresher from that lesson.

-Learn more about giving and receiving feedback:
+Learn more about asking great questions:

 - [What makes a good question?](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/what-makes-a-good-question.md)
 - [How to ask better questions | Tim Ferris](https://www.youtube.com/watch?v=ALMg-7-2trY)